seL4/rfcs/src/implemented/0200-domain-schedules.md

 The main drawback is that this is a breaking change for users.
-Setting and initialising a domain schedule now works differently, and build scripts may need to be updated to no longer generate/add the former `.h` file that contained the schedule.
+Setting and initialising a domain schedule now works differently, and build scripts may need to be updated to no longer generate/add the former `.c` file that contained the schedule.

-In theory a tool could be provided that converts current `.h` file schedules into the capDL sections, but since `.h` files can contain anything we are not proposing such a tool as part of this RFC.
+In theory a tool could be provided that converts current `.c` file schedules into the capDL sections, but since `.c` files can contain anything we are not proposing such a tool as part of this RFC.

 Tests for the domain scheduler in sel4test will need to be changed to create the